 At the end of World War II, when it became clear that Allied powers were going to become victorious, there was one main question left between the United States and the Soviet Union: what to do with Korea.
 A compromise was hatched, and in August of 1945, the country was split at the 38th parallel.
 The north portion was given to the Soviet Union and the southern to the U.S. With two very different styles of government in play, of course, that meant two very different countries being rebuilt.
 As we all know, North Korea, as it soon became known, was communist, while South Korea was left as a democracy.

 But what about the subtle differences?
 The ones that are less obvious, but still in existence.
-Take a look at these often overlooked changes between Korean borders.
+Take a look at these often overlooked differences between the North and South Korea.

 North and South Korea are similarly sized geographically, yet South Korea’s population is roughly twice as high, with more than 51 million people vs. the North’s 25 million.
 This is allegedly due to North Korea’s strict rules on population control and diet.
 In fact, South Koreans on average, are taller and larger due to them consuming more calories.